TRAM Live-cel Technology

 Treating Gaucher disease caused by GBA1 deficiency - a condition affecting over 160,000 persons worldwide.

-The TRAM procedure involves harvesting the patient’s lymphocytes by apheresis.
+The TRAM Live-cel procedure involves harvesting the patient’s lymphocytes by aphaeresis.

 T-cell populations are isolated in the GMP lab and treated for rapamycin to make T-rapa cells.